 Single-use plastic bag ban

-The Plastic Bags Reduction Act takes effect on 30 October 2020.
+The Plastic Bags Reduction Act is now in effect.
 That means businesses will no longer be able to provide single-use plastic shopping bags at the checkout.

 We’re banning single-use plastic bags to encourage waste reduction at the source and to help keep plastic out of our environment and landfills.